ONLYOFFICE/docspace-api-sdk-python/docs/SecurityLoginHistoryApi.md

 # configuration.api_key_prefix['asc_auth_key'] = 'Bearer'

 # Configure Bearer authorization (JWT): Bearer
-configuration = docspace-api-python.Configuration(
+configuration = docspace-api-sdk.Configuration(
     access_token = os.environ["BEARER_TOKEN"]
 )

 # Enter a context with an instance of the API client
-with docspace-api-python.ApiClient(configuration) as api_client:
+with docspace-api-sdk.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = docspace-api-python.SecurityLoginHistoryApi(api_client)
+    api_instance = docspace-api-sdk.SecurityLoginHistoryApi(api_client)
-    user_id = 'aae1e103-bca5-9fa1-ba8c-42058b4abf28' # str | The ID of the user whose login events are being queried. (optional) action = docspace-api-python.MessageAction() # MessageAction | The login-related action to filter events by. (optional) var_from = docspace-api-python.ApiDateTime() # ApiDateTime | The starting date and time for filtering login events. (optional) to = docspace-api-python.ApiDateTime() # ApiDateTime | The ending date and time for filtering login events. (optional) count = 1234 # int | The number of login events to retrieve in the query. (optional) start_index = 1234 # int | The starting index for fetching a subset of login events from the query results. (optional) fields =  # string | Comma-separated list of fields to include in the response (optional)
+    user_id = 'aae1e103-bca5-9fa1-ba8c-42058b4abf28' # str | The ID of the user whose login events are being queried. (optional) action = docspace-api-sdk.MessageAction() # MessageAction | The login-related action to filter events by. (optional) var_from = docspace-api-sdk.ApiDateTime() # ApiDateTime | The starting date and time for filtering login events. (optional) to = docspace-api-sdk.ApiDateTime() # ApiDateTime | The ending date and time for filtering login events. (optional) count = 1234 # int | The number of login events to retrieve in the query. (optional) start_index = 1234 # int | The starting index for fetching a subset of login events from the query results. (optional) fields =  # string | Comma-separated list of fields to include in the response (optional)